apalache-mc/apalache/docs/adr/002adr-types.md

 THEOREM N <: "Int"
 ```

 However, this theorem must be proven.
-A *type inference engine* would be able to
+A *type inference engine* would be able
-infer the type of `N` and thus state such a theorem.
-However, with a type axiom,
+to infer the type of `N` and thus state such a theorem.
+However, with type
-the user merely states the variable types and the *type checker* has a simple
+assumptions, the user merely states the variable types and the *type checker*
-job of checking type consistency and finding the types of the expressions.
+has a simple job of checking type consistency and finding the types of the

-As in mathematics, type axioms are not an absolute truth, but are simply a
-consistent set of typing assumptions.
+expressions.

 ### 2.2.
 Annotating Operators